tonytvo/blog-generator/content/blog/art-of-war/index.md

   - Life has more meaning in the face of death.

 - **Reversal**
-  - Never attack enemies with nothing to lose.
+  - Never attack enemies with anything to lose.
   - Conversely, attacking enemies when morale is low gives you the advantage.
   - Always try to lower the other side’s sense of urgency.